transcom/mymove-docs/README.md

 https://github.com/trussworks/fresh-brew.

-If the script fails, pay attention to any errors or warnings from Homebrew in the termnial.
+If the script fails, pay attention to any errors or warnings from Homebrew in the terminal.
 Homebrew usually provides detailed instructions for fixing things, so read them carefully and follow their instructions.
 For example, a common issue is missing or outdated Command Line Tools.
 The message looks like this: